The Ultimate Guide to Driving in Iceland

 - Road closings are frequent - don’t make your trip contingent on needing to be anywhere on a specific date.

-- Although it is beautiful, don’t get too distracted by scenery.
+- Although it is beautiful, don’t get too distracted by the scenery.

 - Don’t forget your camera!
 If you don’t take pictures, how will people know you went?

-- Always be aware of road, weather, and wind conditions.
+- Always be aware of the road, weather, and wind conditions.